Syed-Muhammad-Hussnain-Raza/Weather-App/README.md

    Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-   The page will reload when you make changes.
-You may also see any lint errors in the console.

-## Usage

-1. Enter the city name in the input box.
+2. Enter the city name in the input box.
-2. Click on the search button to fetch the weather details.
+3. Click on the search button to fetch the weather details.
-3. The app will display the temperature in Celsius, wind speed, humidity, and the times for sunrise and sunset.
+4. The app will display the temperature in Celsius, wind speed, humidity, and the times for sunrise and sunset.

 ## Technologies Used